 So you’ve completed a practice exam and have no idea how to interpret the wealth of information and statistics you’ve been presented with.
-This blog has some tips to help you gain a better grasp of your UMAT preparation progress.
+This blog has some tips to help you gain a better grasp of your UCAT preparation progress.

-The UMAT is a test designed to compare students against each other, thereby giving the universities a clearer indication of the stronger candidates.
+The UCAT is a test designed to compare students against each other, thereby giving the universities a clearer indication of the stronger candidates.
 This is much like the ATAR.
 As such, they do not care about what score you received, but rather, where you were ranked.
-The UMAT is hard – so do not worry about what score you got in each section.
+The UCAT is hard – so do not worry about what score you got in each section.
 Do not worry about the number of questions you got right, or the percentage of questions you answered correctly.
 The imperative is to improve your percentile as you keep working towards the exam.

 The bottom line: the higher you are ranked; the better chance you have of entry into medicine.